 Weebly allows you to build a site for free, which is fantastic, especially if you’re on a low budget.
 Many users and non-profits have already made good use of this option.

-The user’s geographical location plays a much more prominent role, but the Square pricing system also makes things more complicated and baffling.
+The user’s geographical location plays a much more prominent role, but the Square pricing system also complicates things further.

 When you visit Weebly’s official website, depending on your location, you can see one free and either three or four paid pricing plans.
 This is how it looks when you’re visiting from the U.S.: